kamranAnsari12/Back/Readme.md

-# this is backend project for learning new tech
+# this is backend project As of Node js

 Node js and JavaScript